Documentation Home

 To use the first REVOKE syntax, you must have the GRANT OPTION privilege, and you must have the privileges that you are revoking.

-To revoke all privileges, use the second syntax, which drops all global, database, table, column, and routine privileges for the named users or roles:
+To revoke all privileges from a user, use one of the following statements; either of these statements drops all global, database, table, column, and routine privileges for the named users or roles:

 REVOKE ALL PRIVILEGES, GRANT OPTION